-DSC-IX SAMATC503: Integral Transforms (4Cr)
+SMATE501 (A): Integral Transforms (4Cr)

-The objective of this course is to introduce students the different types of integral transforms which are commonly used, their formulation concerned to real world problems, their evaluation and applications to solve ordinary and partial differential equations.
+Course objectives: The objective of this course is to introduce students the different types of integral transforms which are commonly used, their formulation concerned to real world problems, their evaluation and applications to solve ordinary and partial differential equations.

-CO1: Classify the different types of integral transforms they come across.

-CO2: Formulate the physical problem under consideration in terms of different types of ordinary and partial differential equations with initial and boundary conditions.

-CO3: Solve the initial value problems and boundary value problems using the appropriate integral transform.
+- CO1: Classify the different types of integral transforms they come across. - CO2: Formulate the physical problem under consideration in terms of different types of ordinary and partial differential equations with initial and boundary conditions. - CO3: Solve the initial value problems and boundary value problems using the appropriate integral transform.

-CO4: Analyze the nature of the solution of the initial value problems and boundary value problems
+CO4: Analyze the nature of the solution of the initial value problems and boundary value problems.

-Module No. Module No. Topic Hrs.
-Required to cover the contents 1.0 , The Laplace Transform 1.1 Introduction, The Laplace Transform of some typical functions 1.2 Basic operational properties, 15 1.3 Transforms of more complicated functions, The inverse Laplace Transform 1.4 Complex Inversion Formula, Additional Topics.
-2.0 2.1 Applications involving Laplace Transform: Introduction 2.2 Evaluating integrals, Solutions of ODEs, Solutions of PDEs.
-The Mellin transform, 15 2.3 Evaluation of Mellin transform, Complex variable methods, Applications.
-3.0 3.1 Fourier integrals and Fourier Transforms: Introduction 3.2 Fourier integral representations, Proof of the Fourier integral theorem, Fourier transform pairs 15 3.3 Properties of the Fourier Transform, The convolution integrals of Fourier, Transforms involving generalized functions.
-4.0 15
+Module No. Unit No. Topic Hrs.
+Required to cover the contents 1.0 Laplace Transform 1.1 Introduction, The Laplace Transform of some typical Functions 1.2 Basic operational properties, 17 1.3 Transforms of more complicated functions, The inverse Laplace Transform 1.4 Complex Inversion Formula, Additional Topics.
+2.0 Applications of Laplace Transform 2.1 Applications involving Laplace Transform: Introduction 2.2 Evaluating integrals, Solutions of ODEs, Solutions of PDEs.
+The Mellin transform, 14 2.3 Evaluation of Mellin transform, Complex variable methods, Applications.
+3.0 Fourier Transform 3.1 Fourier integrals and Fourier Transforms: Introduction 3.2 Fourier integral representations, Proof of the Fourier integral theorem, Fourier transform pairs 16 3.3 Properties of the Fourier Transform, The convolution integrals of Fourier, Transforms involving generalized functions.

-4.1 Applications involving Fourier transforms: Introduction 4.2 Boundary value problems, Heat conduction in solids 4.3 The Hankel Transform: Introduction Total 60
+4.0 Applications of Fourier Transform 4.1 Applications involving Fourier transforms: Introduction 4.2 Boundary value problems, Heat conduction in solids 13 4.3 The Hankel Transform: Introduction 4.4 Evaluation of Hankel Transform, Applications Total 60